CSCfi/rahti-user-guide/docs/introduction/sla.md

 ## Service components & dependencies

-The Rahti service is depends on the following services.
+The Rahti service depends on the following services.
 The dependencies of these services are described in their respective service documentation.

  * The cPouta service
  * CSC user administration